Religious violence in India: Indian Rebellion of 1857

 In 1813, the East India Company charter was amended to allow for government sponsored missionary activity across British India.
-The missionaries soon spread almost everywhere and started denigrating Hindu and Islamic practices like Sati and child marriage, as well as promoting Christianity.
+The missionaries soon spread almost everywhere and started criticizing Hindu and Islamic practices like Sati and child marriage, as well as promoting Christianity.
 Many officers of the British East India Company, such as Herbert Edwardes and Colonel S.G.
 Wheeler, openly preached to the sepoys.
 Such activities caused a great deal of resentment and a fear of forced conversions among Indian soldiers of the company and civilians alike.

 There was a perception that the company was trying to convert Hindus and Muslims to Christianity, which is often cited as one of the causes of the revolt.
 The revolt is considered by some historians as a semi-national and semi-religious war seeking independence from British rule though Saul David questions this interpretation.
 The revolt started, among the Indian sepoys of British East India Company, when the British introduced new rifle cartridges, rumoured to be greased with pig and cow fat—an abhorrent concept to Muslim and Hindu soldiers, respectively, for religious reasons.
 150,000 Indians and 6,000 Britons were killed during the 1857 rebellion.